Fellow-Consulting-AG/docapp-docs/docs/en/docbits/onboarding.md

 ---
-title: "Docbits (DOC²) OnBoarding Guide for Productivity | FellowPro AG"
+title: "DocBits (DOC²) OnBoarding Guide for Productivity | FellowPro AG"
-description: "Learn the basics of Docbits (DOC²) and get up and running with an IPS that will maximize your productivity.
+description: "Learn the basics of DocBits (DOC²) and get up and running with an IPS that will maximize your productivity.
 Follow our step-by-step guide for initial setup and understanding document review."
 date: "2022-10-27"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - OnBoarding
   - Guide
   - Initial Setup
   - Understanding Document Review
 ---

-# Docbits (DOC²) OnBoarding Guide for Productivity
+# DocBits (DOC²) OnBoarding Guide for Productivity

-Welcome to the Docbits (DOC²) OnBoarding Guide!
-This guide will help you learn the basics of Docbits (DOC²) and get up and running with an IPS that will maximize your productivity.
+Welcome to the DocBits (DOC²) OnBoarding Guide!
+This guide will help you learn the basics of DocBits (DOC²) and get up and running with an IPS that will maximize your productivity.

 ## Performing Initial Setup

 To access and configure your system, go to [https://app.polydocs.io/](https://app.polydocs.io/).
-Please note that Docbits (DOC²) does not work in Tenant, and all customers use the same cluster hosted in Frankfurt, Germany.
+Please note that DocBits (DOC²) does not work in Tenant, and all customers use the same cluster hosted in Frankfurt, Germany.

 Here are the two ways to access the system: